43piRcubed/portfolio/DisasterResponsePipeline/README.md

 The main dashboard of the app also includes visualizations that summarize the data used as modelling input.

-[Here](#flask) are a few screenshots of the web app.

 <a id='elements'></a>

 ## 2. Project Components

 There are three components of this project:
 -  an ETL pipeline
--  a Machine Leanring pipeline
+-  a Machine Learning pipeline
 -  a flask app

 <a id='etl_'></a>

 ### 2.1  ETL Pipeline

-File **_data/process_data.py_** contains  the data cleaning pipeline which:
+The purpose of the ETL pipeline is:

-- Loads the {messages} and {categories} datasets
+- Load the {messages} and {categories} datasets
-- Merges the datasets
+- Merge the datasets
-- Cleans the data
+- Clean the data
-- Stores it in an **SQLite database** _data/DisasterResponse.db_
+- Store the data in an **SQLite database**: _data/DisasterResponse.db_

+The ETL pipleine can be found in **_data/process_data.py_**

 <a id='ml_'></a>

 ### 2.2  ML Pipeline

-File **_models/train_classifier.py_** contains machine learning pipeline that:
+The purpose of the ML pipeline is:

-- Loads data from the **SQLite database**
+- Load data from the **SQLite database**
-- Splits the data into training and testing sets
+- Split the data into training and testing sets
-- Builds a text processing and machine learning pipeline
-- Trains and tunes a model using GridSearchCV
+- Train and tune a model using GridSearchCV
-- Outputs result on the test set
+- Output the results on the test set
-- Exports the final model as a pickle file
+- Export the final model to a pickle file

+the ML pipeline can be found in **_models/train_classifier.py_**

 <a id='flask'></a>

 ### 2.3  Flask App

-<a id='eg'></a>

-Running [this command](#com) **from app directory** will start the web app where users can enter their query, i.e., a request message sent during a natural disaster, e.g. _"Please, we need tents and water.
-We are in Silo, Thank you!"_.
+The Flask web app's main dashboard provides the main user interface as well as overview visualizations of the dataset.
+The main user interface allows emergency operators to enter a meesage they received, i.e. _"Napa flooded as Sacramento River burst over shores.
+Rescue help needed"_.
+The message will be classified and assigned categories out of 36 available.
+This allows the emrgency operators to take the next steps efficently and effectively.

+Here are some screen shots of the web app:

 **_Screenshot 1  -  Main Dashboard_**